 Information about the assignment (review and institute/center) is accessed through the eRA Commons:

 - The assignment number, which is in the format 1 R01 CA987654-01, provides the following information:

 Type 3 = revision application

-If the above information is not available in the Commons within two weeks of submission, you should promptly contact the Division of Receipt and Referral (301-435-0715; firstname.lastname@example.org).
+If the above information is not available in eRA Commons within two weeks of submission, you should promptly contact the Division of Receipt and Referral (301-435-0715; email@example.com).

-If there are questions about the correctness and appropriateness of the assignment, the investigator should contact the SRO for review questions or the DRR for IC assignment questions.
-If a change in assignment is requested, it is most efficient to e-mail the request to email@example.com.
+If there are questions about the appropriateness of the assignment, the investigator should contact the SRO for review assignment questions or the DRR for institute/center assignment questions.
+If a change in institute assignment is requested, it is most efficient to e-mail the request to firstname.lastname@example.org.
 The DRR will notify the investigator if the change is not possible.
-When the review location, primary institute, or timetable for consideration (council round) is changed for an application, the information will be updated in the Commons.
+When the review location, primary institute, or timetable for consideration (council round) is changed for an application, the information will be updated in eRA Commons.